rlee287/py_autoupdate/docs/source/internal.rst

 is available.

-To check for new updates, the program sends a HTTP GET request for ``version.txt`` from the server.
-This file contains a version number formatted as described in :pep:`440` and is compared with a locally stored version number.
+To check for new updates, the program sends a HTTP GET request for ``version.txt`` to the server.
+This file contains a version number formatted according to :pep:`440` and is compared with a locally stored version number.
 The new version is saved into the file ``.queue``, and the request is logged into ``version_check.log`` as described in :doc:`project`.